 States with the cheapest in-state public colleges

-Paying for college is not an easy task.
-Families often start saving nearly as soon as their children are out of the womb, and some start planning where to live even before that so they can get the best value right in their home state.
+To avoid saddling their kids with massive debt, parents often start saving nearly as soon as their children are out of the womb, and some start planning where to live even before that so they can get the best value right in their home state.
+To that end, Stacker collected data from the College Board's "Trends in College Pricing and Student Aid 2022" to find some of the least expensive in-state public colleges.

 Each state's public colleges were ranked by their cost, from most to least expensive based on average in-state tuition for four-year schools.
 Additional data points on out-of-state costs and two-year schools are also included.